March 6, 2025

 Additional configuration is needed to effectively protect Secrets in multi-user production deployments.

-es are pre-created by cluster admin.
-Determine mechanisms for PersistentVolume
+StorageClasses are pre-created by cluster admin.
+Determine mechanisms for PersistentVolume creation.
+Provisioner add-on creates volumes.